top of page

 Phase 2 Application

-Applicants invited to continue the application process are invited to fill out the phase 2 application.
-Applicants will attend an in person meeting and review documents with a member of the family selection committee.
+Applicants attend an in person meeting to review required documents with a member of the family selection committee.

 4.